Sep 14 How Fellows, and Health Care Tech, Built a Friendship

 It leads to trust that brings and boosts confidence in corporate partnership talks — or to bounce ideas off the other person.

-Often it’s simpler to bring in a partner that’s already built the expertise than develop it in-house, but the partners have to be on the same page.
+Often it’s simpler to bring in a partner that’s already built the expertise than develop it in-house.
 The Fellows program helped close that gap by fostering this relationship.

 Guzman’s class is planning to have an annual Christmas party.
 In fact, Bonick said some of his best friends in Nashville are a result of the class.